swanchain/docs/get-started/quick-start/build-a-serverless-web-application.md

 #### 2. Create a Task

 A task is created through Swan Orchestrator to send deployment orders to the distributed computing provider network.
-In this simplified example, the `auto_pay` option is enabled by default.

 Here, we deploy a ChainNode application with a free configuration and a one-day duration (these settings are the default).